Jonahs11/YeastCDSDetector/README.md

 # YeastCDSDetector

 ## Overview
 This repository contains code and data-processing scripts for fitting Hidden Markov Models (HMMs) to genomic signal data from Saccharomyces cerevisiae chromosome XVI.
 The workflow includes preparing raw data, converting it into a usable format, and fitting HMMs with either 2 or 4 hidden states.
-Result files are stored in the results/ directory.
+Result files are stored in the results.

 ## Structure
 - `create_useable_format.ipynb` — prepares raw data